qvunguyen/qvunguyen/README.md

-# 👋 Hi there, I'm Quang Vu Nguyen - also known as @qvunguyen
+# 👋 Hi there, I'm Vu Nguyen - also known as @qvunguyen

 ## I'm a Data Scientist, Software Developer, and Lifelong Learner!